 Greetings from Kolkata, India.
 My name is Arpita and I love being stuck in the middle of a good book.

 Not the beginning-when the characters and scenes have a newness and sense of unfamiliarity.
-Not the end- when farewell is an eminent certainty.
+Not the end- when farewell is an imminent certainty.
 I enjoy the middle- when you can savor the beauty of being in a far-off place from the comfort of your armchair.

 I see the world through these books.
 When I look at a map of North America I see Anne of Green Gables in Prince Edward Island, L.M.
 Alcott’s Orchard House in Concord, Massachusetts, Laura Ingalls Wilder in the Wisconsin Woods, Huck Finn in the Midwest and Hemingway’s house in the Key West.